-The next comparison is with personal tax revenue.
+The next two comparisons are with different measures of tax revenue.
 Ingrid Palmer (quoted in Bakker 1993:6) has likened unpaid care work to a tax that people (mainly women) pay before engaging in income-earning activity.
 Men and women are required, if they earn enough, to pay a monetary tax which is their contribution to the public good.
 This tax is more often paid by men, and men tend to pay more of this tax than women.
 Most women and some men, irrespective of whether they earn, also contribute through their unpaid care work to the public good.
 Indeed, in 2001, Germany's highest court ruled that it was unconstitutional to tax parents at the same rate as the childless, given that parents "produce the future workers needed to keep the system solvent" (Wolf 2004:126-127).